ChangJoo-Park/BetterWiki/README.md

 - [ ] Authenticate with Slack
 - [x] Delete article only admin
 - [x] Create Members. only admin.
-- [ ] Using dotenv for project environment.
+- [x] Using dotenv for project environment.
 - [ ] Add bcrypt for password digest
 - [x] Get Articles by user uuid
 - [x] Uncateogrize Articles when topic removed
 - [x] Add topic and article relation
 - [x] Add topic specific actions
+- [ ] Import and Export
 - [ ] and ... client.